-Antibiotics are medicines that combat infections caused by bacteria.
-Taking antibiotics for colds and other viral illnesses not only won’t work, but it can also have dangerous side effects over time However, due to misuse and overuse of antibiotics, many bacterial strains are developing antibiotic resistance.
+Antibiotics are medicines that combat infections caused by bacteria, so take natural immune boosters.
+Taking antibiotics for colds and other viral illnesses not only won’t work, but it can also have dangerous side effects over time.
+However, due to the misuse and overuse of antibiotics, many bacterial strains are developing antibiotic resistance.

 What is antibiotic resistance?

 Frequent and inappropriate use of antibiotics can cause bacteria or other microbes to change so antibiotics don’t work against them.
 This is called antibiotic resistance.
 Antibiotic resistance occurs when an antibiotic is no longer effective at controlling or killing bacterial growth.
 Bacteria which are ‘resistant’ can multiply in the presence of various therapeutic levels of an antibiotic.

 Treating these resistant bacteria requires higher doses of medicine or stronger antibiotics.
 Because of antibiotic overuse, certain bacteria have become resistant to even the most powerful antibiotics available today.

 There’s no surprise in the fact that antibiotic resistance infections correlate with the level of antibiotic consumption.
 The more antibiotics a population consumes, the faster bacteria will adapt and become resistant.
 One huge problem is the mindless use of antibiotics.